 Through the Hong Kong Academic Library Link (HKALL), eligible users may:

 - Request books from other UGC-funded libraries online;

-- Collect them at the Service Counter of the University Library, the Medical Library OR the Legal Resources Centre.
+- Collect them at the Service Counter of any CUHK Library or the self-pickup station (User Guide) at the University Library;

 JULAC Library Card @ Your Library

 Need to access other UGC-funded libraries in person?